- Land and water-based activities all year

 Xakanaxa Camp overview

 The pattern of the day is usually an early wake up call with tea or coffee and a light breakfast at 0530 - 0600 then out on a morning game drive as the animals wake up.
 Back to camp for 1030 a brunch is served of breakfast and lunch dishes.
-Guests then have a siesta time until mid afternoon when high tea is served before heading out for a late afternoon game drive and coming back to camp for around 1830 - 1900.
+Guests then have a siesta time until mid afternoon when high tea is served before heading out for a late afternoon game drive or boat cruise and coming back to camp for around 1830 - 1900.
 Dinner is served between 1930 - 2000 with fireside drinks before and after.

 Open: Open all year, apart from 1 month in rainy season (January-March) for maintenance and refurbishment.